TryItOnline/cixl/README.md

 [42]
 ```

-Lambdas may be used to to prevent evaluating arguments.
+Lambdas may be used to to prevent evaluating unused arguments when chaining.

 ```
    | 42 or {say 'Bummer!' #t}